ositano/formbricks_flutter/README.md

 # Formbricks_flutter

-Formbricks_flutter allows you to integrate in-product micro-surveys and forms into your Flutter applications, enhancing user experience and gathering valuable feedback. 🚀 This package provides a customizable solution to display surveys and manage triggers, built with Flutter and Dart.
+Formbricks_flutter allows you to integrate in-product micro-surveys and forms into your applications, enhancing user experience and gathering valuable feedback. 🚀 This package provides a customizable solution to display surveys and manage triggers, built with Flutter and Dart.

+Formbricks is a versatile open-source platform for collecting and analyzing feedback from customers, users, and employees through targeted surveys.
+Whether you need simple forms or complex experience management solutions, Formbricks scales with your needs.

 For more information, visit [formbricks.com](https://formbricks.com).